-- " A thriving and unique place
+" A thriving and unique place

-- " An inclusive and healthy community

-- " A people-centred and future ready city

-Part of being a thriving and unique place includes hosting events that bring people together and support our arts and creative sector.
-As events returned in late 2021, we've been thrilled to see our community support them through strong attendance.
-Over 25,000 people joined us at Prahran Square and Central Park for the Glow Winter Arts Festival, nearly 4,000 people for our Sunset Sounds and The Classics Symphony concerts in our parks and gardens, and over 4,000 people (and lots of furry friends) for Pets in the Park.
+- " An inclusive and healthy community - " A people-centred and future ready city and Central Park for the Glow Winter Arts Festival, nearly 4,000 people for our Sunset Sounds and The Classics Symphony concerts in our parks and gardens, and over 4,000 people (and lots of furry friends) for Pets in the Park.
 We know now, more than ever, the importance of opportunities for our community to come together and connect.